VA-Explorer/va_explorer/README.md

 Django can run locally inside Docker.
 Doing so will also set up postgres and redis and automatically configure `DATABASE_URL` and `CELERY_BROKER_URL` to use the docker images of postgres and redis.

-**Note**: If you have other docker-compose apps such as ODK Central that need to communicate with VA Explorer, you will need to create a sharable network that both can join before building.
-This can be done by first running
+First, create a sharable nework for VA Explorer:
 ```
 docker network create va-net
 ```

-then updating the other docker-compose apps' `docker-compose.yml` to enable network sharing:
+Next, if you have other docker-compose apps such as ODK Central that need to communicate with VA Explorer, you will need to update each app's `docker-compose.yml` to enable network sharing:
 ```yml
 networks:
   default: